For more information about the 5-5-5 and the work of The ICMIF Foundation, please visit the ICMIF Foundation website.

 They live day to day, vulnerable to events completely out of their control, events which can cause complete devastation to their lives – illness, the death of a family members, a natural disaster.
 Climate change is exacerbating their vulnerability, making food security more precarious and the risk of a natural disaster higher.
 Seeing these challenges, The ICMIF Foundation, through its 5-5-5 Mutual Microinsurance Strategy “The 5-5-5”, is working to build insurable populations from low-income communities in emerging markets.

-By supporting ICMIF members in emerging markets to scale up their microinsurance programmes, The ICMIF Foundation is enabling the mutual model to do what it does best and serve the needs of the local community.
+By supporting ICMIF members in emerging markets to scale up their microinsurance programmes, The ICMIF Foundation is enabling the mutual model to do what it does best and serve the needs of local communities.

 Through the delivery of economic and social benefits to low-income communities, the 5-5-5 Strategy is aligned with the United Nations Sustainable Development Goals (SDGs).
 A recent report from the University of Cambridge Institute for Sustainability Leadership has, for the first time, analysed how mutual microinsurance, a community-owned model of insurance, contributes to the recovery of low-income households following a natural disaster.
 The report, looking at mutual microinsurance through the lens of the UN SDGs, indicates greater resilience for those households covered by mutual microinsurance than those without and 14 SDGs impacted.